 The squid caught in Northern Saga Prefecture area facing the sea of Genkai is transparent, sweet and melts in the mouth when served as sashimi.
 The fresh live squid prepared in less than one minute and called Ikizukuri is something you can only enjoy in Karatsu’s hotels or restaurants, and also the best way to eat fresh squid.
 Squid is also delicious when grilled with salt or served as tempura.
 There are about 4 or 5 kinds of squid that are caught in Karatsu, so you can taste delicious seasonal squid all year round.

-Throughout the year, a wide variety of firm-fleshed fish, such as flounder, sand borer, red sea bream, horse mackerel, and blue mackerel is caught in the Sea of Genkai, Northern Saga Prefecture.
+Throughout the year, a wide variety of firm-fleshed fish, such as flounder, sand borer, red sea bream, horse mackerel, and blue mackerel is caught in the Sea of Genkai, northern Saga Prefecture.
 You will also find many well-known sushi restaurants that use this fresh produce.
-On the other hand, in Southern Saga the ecosystem specific of tidal flats of the Ariake Sea offers some very exotic seafood.
+On the other hand, in southern Saga, the ecosystem specific to tidal flats of the Ariake Sea offers some very exotic seafood.
 One of these, also the symbol of the Ariake Sea, is the goggle-eyed goby.
 This fish is commonly served broiled and is said to help prevent summer weariness.
-Other fish include the eel goby, which looks just like the creatures from the movie “Aliens”, and many other strange-looking animals that are consumed as delicacies by the locals.
+Other fish include the eel goby, which looks just like the creatures from the movie “Aliens”, and many other strange-looking animals are consumed as delicacies by the locals.

 Saga Prefecture is also a leading pear producer in Western Japan.
 It is the top national producer for the house-grown Kousui Pear.
 The Kousui Pear brand is characterized by its low sourness and high sugar concentration, as well as its soft and juicy pulp.
 The juicy and crispy pear is shipped as early as June and is highly appreciated as a gift.